wawericom-software/django-billing-system/documentation/ThemeAPI.md

-### ImageSync Theme API
+###  Theme API
-Use Template API class written in Python to efficiently use Vuexy templates in Django projects of any complexity.
+Use Template API class written in Python to efficiently use this templates in Django projects of any complexity.

 ### Template Helpers#
 init_context() - Init the Template Context using TEMPLATE_CONFIG.